elliotkhazon/Clustering-With-Nifi-and-Flink/README.md

   nifi.remote.input.http.enabled=true                <-- Set if you want to support HTTP transport nifi.remote.input.http.transaction.ttl=30 sec

-# Flink-Fraud-Detection-with-DataStream-API

-This repo consists of a fraud detection system for alerting on suspicious credit card transactions.
-Using a simple set of rules, you will see how Flink allows us to implement advanced business logic and act in real-time.
+# Clustering With Nifi and Flink

+This repo is inspired by  Apache Flink examples for Fraudulent Activity Detetion.
+The aim of this project is to provide a way to use
+Unsupervised Learning to detect clusters in user activity.

 To be able to run Flink, the only requirement is to have a working **Java 8 or 11** installation.